 Warning messages and signals about a possible tsunami can come from several sources - natural, official or unofficial.

 Natural warnings

 For a local source tsunami which could arrive in minutes, there won't be time for an official warning.
-It is important to recognise the natural warning signs (see page 3) and act quickly.
+It is important to recognise the natural warning signs and act quickly.

 Official warnings